uniba-mi/rdftex/README.md

 2. Open another command line and navigate to the [src](./src/) folder.

-3. Whenever you edit any `.rdf.tex` file and save, run `python3 preprocessor.py run` in the new command line to trigger the preprocessor and generate the `.tex` files.
+3. Whenever you edit any `.rdf.tex` file and save, run `python3 preprocessor.py` in the new command line to trigger the preprocessor and generate the `.tex` files.

 ### Benchmarks